instructure/instructure-ui/docs/guides/server-side-rendering.md

 - in your Next.js application create - if it does not already exists - a file named `_app.js` inside the `pages` directory.
 This is a special file in Next.js because it allows you to override/control component initialization.
 Read more about it in the [Next.js docs](https://nextjs.org/docs/advanced-features/custom-app).

 - then configure the `_app.js` so your component tree is wrapped with an `InstUISettingsProvider`
-- the important step is to call `generateInstanceMapCounter` on every request, so the server side instance tracking and browser side instance tracking stays in sync with each other:
+- the important step is to call `generateInstanceCounterMap` on every request, so the server side instance tracking and browser side instance tracking stays in sync with each other:

 ```js
 ---